 Pride is a truly dangerous thing.
 Getting help to improve your weaknesses is the greatest sign of strength I have ever seen.
 The most successful people I know refuse to fail.
 They do not refuse to fail by working 100-hour weeks or being cut throat, they refuse to fail by always seeking advice, guidance, and help from others.

-Then there is Dan.
+Dan.
 Dan knew he wanted to be a lawyer and gained a clear understanding of the system.
 Sure he would complain about the costs and other factors, but he did something about it.
 Dan not only worked while attending law school but paid for school as he went.
 He took a different path than others in his class and graduated with $0 in student loans.
 Dan and I both complained about our situation, but Dan did something about it!
 It is ok to be like most Americans and complain about big external problems, but never let that seep into your personal ambitions.

 Then I’d get tired and give myself a few days off or worse I’d get very discouraged because I had not received any interviews.
 Knowing I had to have some type of measuring stick to motivate myself I would set application goals for each week and month then nearly break my arm patting myself on the back when I hit my goals.
 Predictably months went by with no leads or interviews.
 I was the person who hit their gym attendance goal, didn’t change their diet, and was dismayed when the scale did not move.